Arvind2002/MLSA-Backend-Recruitments/README.md

 * Your ability to explain and describe your design choices (in the code)
 * Your creativity as a developer

-You are expected to complete the task within 15-20 days.
+You are expected to complete the task within a week.